 Like the video?
 Want more?
 Choose from a range of subsequent presentations giving more detail and updated research.

-NOTE: This talk gives a nutshell overview of the problems addressed by this whole website.
+This talk gives a nutshell overview of the problems addressed by this whole website.
 Of course to cram so much info into a short time, it glosses over many important points, some of which are covered in more detail in other parts of this site.
-For another talk covering similar material from a slightly different angle, see the video of my NLRC talk, 2016.

 A short written paper covering similar material to the talk above, and giving references to background research and discussion papers is here.
-Or find this and other resources grouped together here, for those who are too busy to browse the whole site.
+Or find this and other resources grouped together under [READ AN ARTICLE] in the top menu.

 Find it all interesting?